galaxyproject/training-material/topics/ecology/tutorials/Obitools-metabarcoding/tutorial.md

 # Introduction
 {:.no_toc}

-The data used in this tutorial correspond to the [official OBITools tutorial](https://pythonhosted.org/OBITools/wolves.html) and show how to analyse four wolf scats, using the protocol published in Shehzad et al. (2012) for assessing carnivore diet.
+The data used in this tutorial correspond to those described in the [official OBITools tutorial](https://pythonhosted.org/OBITools/wolves.html) and show how to analyse four wolf scats, using the protocol published in Shehzad et al. (2012) for assessing carnivore diet.
 After extracting DNA from the faeces, the DNA amplifications were carried out using the primers TTAGATACCCCACTATGC and TAGAACAGGCTCCTCTAG amplifiying the 12S-V5 region (Riaz et al. 2011), together with a wolf blocking oligonucleotide.

 > ### Agenda
 >